hydradatabase/docs/guides/key-performance-indicators-with-sigma.md

 ### Building the Table with Hydra

 1. We will use sample sales data from [IBM](https://relational.fit.cvut.cz/dataset/GOSales).
-Head to the following [repository](https://github.com/IBM/watson-machine-learning-samples) and download the .csv located in `watson-machine-learning-samples/cpd4.6/data/go_sales/go_daily_sales.csv`.
+[Head to the repository](https://github.com/IBM/watson-machine-learning-samples/tree/master/cpd4.6/data/go_sales) and download the `go_daily_sales.csv` file from the linked directory (`cpd4.6/data/go_sales`).

-2. Connect to your Hydra database and upload the .csv.
-We will be following the steps outlined in the following [guide](https://docs.hydra.so/centralize-data/load/from-local-csv-file).
+2. Connect to your Hydra database and import the CSV file.
+We will be following the steps for importing a CSV outlined in the [documentation](https://docs.hydra.so/centralize-data/load/from-local-csv-file).

 	a.
 Grab the `psql` command from the Hydra dashboard and get into the `psql` console.